MannyRoth/portfolio_website/README.md

 # Portfolio Website

-In this project I used HTML, CSS and Python (with some help from TreeHouse) to create a website to display some of my work.
+In this project I used HTML, CSS, SQL Alchemy and Python (with some help from TreeHouse) to create a website to display some of my work.

 ## How to run the Website
 To run this site locally follow these steps<br>